The Highlights of Travelling Himachal Pradesh

 To begin travelling to Himachal Pradesh, you can take a night bus from New Delhi to Dharamshala.

-Previously you would have needed an Indian bank card to book a bus ticket, and I have always put my faith in Redbus - but now you can now use a booking platform called 12goAsia which allows you to book Indian buses with a foreign card, but they do charge quite a hefty commission.
+Previously you would have needed an Indian bank card to book a bus ticket, and I have always put my faith in Redbus - but as of 2024, you can use a Revolut card to book which is awesome!
+If you don't have Revolut, you can still use 12goAsia which but they do charge quite a hefty commission.

 Travel agents are another good option for booking buses to Himachal Pradesh, and you could expect to pay a service fee of 100-200rs (check the price on Redbus first so that you have an idea of the ticket price.)